vhollo/bestdictator/static/_tests/could-i-be-a-dictator.md

         choice: Important to keep some Pandas for hunting
         bully: Pandas fart too much.
       - score: 3
-        choice: I'll protect my people from the environment
+        choice: I'd protect my people from the environment
         bully: Because you can.
   - q: Are you looking good?
     choices: